ptroyen/PLPAK/README.md

 # Usage
 If you utilize the package in your research, **please cite the following papers**:
+- Pokharel, S., & Tropina, A. (2025).
+Characteristics of Femtosecond Laser Induced Filament and Energy Coupling by Nanosecond Laser Pulse in Air (arXiv:2502.00875). arXiv. https://doi.org/10.48550/arXiv.2502.00875
 - Pokharel, S., & Tropina, A. A. (2023).
 Self-consistent model and numerical approach for laser-induced non-equilibrium plasma.
 Journal of Applied Physics, 134(22), 223301. https://doi.org/10.1063/5.0175177

 ## Contact Details